简谱 (jiǎnpǔ) - Chinese Numbered Notation

 An example score

-You can see the score is divided up into five parts:
+You can see the score is divided up into eight parts, which in this case are individual instruments (pipa, erhu, yang qin, etc).

 吹管 (Chuīguǎn) - Wind